WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 ## Solutions

-In the previous section, we've learned typical pitfalls that could be found in implementing a Swift macro.
-These pitfalls could be generalized and categorized into several kinds:
+Till now, we've learned some typical traps and pitfalls that could be found while implementing a Swift macro.
+At a glance, they might seem overwhelming to you.
+However, all these traps and pitfalls could be solved with three tips and one principle.

+First, the three tips are:

+1. Macros that manipulate control flow should have names that reflect this purpose.

+Then the principle is "progressive control in type extension" -- which was derived from the term "progressive disclosure in API design" and "gradual typing":

+- Umbrella the names you defined when necessary:
+  - Use in-place defined closure or local function to wrap the expansion of your freestanding macro.
+  - Use a type to wrap the names you defined if it is viable.
-1. The macro expansion occupies non-unique names like `_$storage`.
+- The macro expansion occupies non-unique names like `_$storage`.
-2. The macro expansion occupies unique names like `get` or `set`.
+- The macro expansion occupies unique names like `get` or `set`.
-3. The macro apply site also utilizes unstoppable source code generation language features like property wrapper or `lazy` keyword.
+- The macro's apply site also utilizes unconditional AST transforming language features like property wrapper or `lazy` keyword.
-4. The macro expansion refers to non-standard-library types, functions or variables.
+- The macro expansion refers to types, functions or variables outside the standard library.

 All these pitfalls could be overcome by a set of methods that I called gradual control over code generation -- which was derived from the concept